 Scope: New England only; external interfaces are assumed profiles.
-Assume unconstrained internal transmission initially.
-Interfaces at the Regional System Plan zonal level (RSP bubbles) will be monitored as part of the analyses such that some sensitivities that recognize constraints may be run.
+Unless specified, simulations will be performed under unconstrained conditions, where the New England transmission system will be modeled as a single-bus system.
+For certain assessments, constrained conditions will be modeled.
+For constrained conditions, a “pipe and bubble” configuration representing 13 planning sub-areas (or “bubbles”) of supply-side resources within the New England control area connected by simplified transmission models (or “pipes”) will be used.
+These “pipes” are a defined collection of specific transmission lines with assigned transfer limits.3

+As part of the Production Cost Simulation analysis, high-order-of-magnitude transmission build-out estimates will be developed (no costs).
+These high-order-of-magnitude transmission build-out estimates will be evaluated for a constrained transmission system identifying integrator and congestion-relief systems for the individual matrix and alternative scenarios.
+A similar approach to the one taken in ISO-NE’s 2016 and 2017 Economic Studies will be used.
+A detailed transmission analysis that would be required to fully develop plans that identify and comprehensively price transmission upgrades will not be done as part of this Study.

 Methods: Customary approach to economic studies – scenario analyses - with some flexibility to reflect the variable operation and maintenance costs of resources in the simulated dispatch.
 However, the variable operation and maintenance costs of electric storage cycling will be assumed to be $3/megawatt-hour one way.
-Sensitivities may be performed that assume different cost amounts.
-Iterate model simulations with updated values informed by the results of other areas of analysis
+Sensitivities may be performed.
+Alternative scenarios may also be run that assume different cost amounts.
+Iterate model simulations with updated values informed by the results of other areas of analysis.

 Metrics: Using scenario analysis, perform energy market simulation studies that provide information on system performance, including production costs by resource type and fuel type, location marginal prices, load-serving entity energy expenses, uplift and environmental emission levels (CO2, NOX and SOX) for all matrix and alternative scenarios

-Learning points: High-level observations about transmission constraints between sub-areas in Gridview and the timing of when those conditions might occur; observations about whether the results suggest scenarios for further study; the results will feed into the probabilistic resource availability analysis.
+Learning points: High-level observations about transmission constraints between sub-areas in Gridview and when during the year those conditions might occur; observations about whether the results suggest scenarios for further study; the results will feed into the probabilistic resource availability analysis.

-[Placeholder: Further thought is required on: 1) the mix of market facing and non-market facing distributed energy resources; 2) the impact of non-market facing distributed energy resources on load profiles; and 3) a baseline for modeling the duration of storage devices.
-Allow for sensitivities to examine the impact of different duration assumptions.]

-Ancillary Services Simulation: EPECS (ISO-NE and Consultant) – Phase 1
+Ancillary Services Simulation: EPECS (ISO-NE and Consultant)

 Objectives: Show if resources will provide the necessary amounts of regulation, reserves, ramping and load following.
 Provide insight to expected revenues from the existing ancillary services markets under the scenarios studied.